 The next time you need students to partner up, just call out a time and students check their times, find their partners, and get started right away!

 Most classrooms also have a deck of cards lying around, which makes this a great tool for creating partnerships or groups at random.
 A standard deck of cards has four numbers in four suits.
-When I use the deck of cards, I start by laying out the cards I will need.
-For a class of 24 students, I would pull out all of the aces, 2s, 3s, 4s, 5s, and 6s.
-Then I would shuffle and deal out the cards.
-If our activity needed pairs, students must match the number and color.
-If I needed groups of 4, students must match numbers OR find a group where all four suits are represented, regardless of number.
+Start by laying out the cards you will need.
+For a class of 24 students, you would pull out all of the aces, 2s, 3s, 4s, 5s, and 6s.
+Then shuffle and deal out the cards.
+If your activity needs pairs, students must match the number and color.
+For groups of 4, students must match numbers OR find a group where all four suits are represented, regardless of number.

 Using puzzle pieces will create partners or groups at random.
 If you want to maintain a little more control over this process, print the puzzle pieces on different colors.
-Then choose to pass out the pieces and make sure your high rollers receive different colors.
+Then choose to pass out the pieces and make sure certain students receive different colors.

-Somehow I always have a Scrabble game (or a making words game) on hand for one of my word work stations.
+Somehow I always have a Scrabble game (or a making words game) on hand for students to practice their spelling and sight words.
 It’s pretty easy to find pairs of letters you need in a matter of seconds.

 If you want to up your game a bit, create 6, 4-letter words using the tiles.
-Then throw all of them into a bag or cup.
+Then throw all of them into a bag, jar, or cup.
 Have students draw one tile each.
 Present the 6 words to your class and have them make groups by spelling out the words.